mediafinger/RailsIsrael/README.markdown

 ### Vitaly Kushner [@vkushner](http://www.twitter.com/vkushner)
 #### [Cache me if you can](http://railsisrael2013.events.co.il/presentations/986-cache-me-if-you-can)

+* First make sure your app is fast enough that nothing crashes without any caching
 * Caching with Rails 4
-* make sure your app is fast enough that nothing crashes without any caching

 ***